Cropster/ember-visual-test/tests/dummy/app/templates/docs/cli.md

 # CLI

 There are also two CLI commands to use:

+* `ember visual-test:approve`: Make changed images the new baseline
 * `ember visual-test:clean`: Clean the diff/tmp folders
 * `ember visual-test:reset`: Manually clean all folders & create new baseline images